dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 ---
-title: OSDK Hardware Introduction
+title: Hardware Introduction
 date: 2017-06-06
 keywords: [component, propellor, sensor, product comparison]
 ---

-DJI produces small, highly capable, remotely controlled aircraft as well as hand held cameras and stabilizers perfect for both consumer and commercial applications.
+DJI produces small, highly capable, remotely controlled aircraft, cameras and stabilizers perfect for both consumer and commercial applications.
 The products are very accessible being easy to use and affordable, and have a quality and feature set unmatched in the industry.

+This introduction summarizes the products that are compatible with the Onboard SDK.
+A high level description of the products main components, as well as detailed comparisons between products are provided to help the developer choose which product is best for the application they are developing.

 ### Aircraft

-DJI has a range of multi-rotor aircraft that can be automated with the Onboard SDK including Matrice 600 Pro, Matrice 600, Matrice 100 as well as A3 and N3 Flight controllers.

-There are many DJI aircraft to choose from that provide a range of features, performance, size and price.
+DJI has a range of multi-rotor aircraft that can be automated with the Onboard SDK including Matrice 600 Pro, Matrice 600, Matrice 100.
+The aircraft provide a range of features, performance, size and price.
 Specific metrics developers and users should be aware of when they consider an aircraft include:

 * Flight time
 * Size and weight